MURDriverless/HuskyControl/husky_mpcc/README.md

 2. Install [Husky Simulator Package](http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky) and [Husky RVIZ package](http://wiki.ros.org/husky_control/Tutorials/Interfacing%20with%20Husky)
 3. Clone this package, then build it with `catkin build`
 4. Please set `<distro>` as your ROS distro version, e.g. melodic, before running `sudo cp ToMove/husky_eufs.launch /opt/ros/<distro>/share/husky_gazebo/launch`.
 5. Husky Sim can probably directly load models and world from mursim package, not sure how, so we'll do a bit of moving stuff around.
+For step 6 to 8, you may need `sudo chown -R user:group directory` to own the directories from ROOT.
+Replace user:group with your Linux user:group, directory as the folder that contains the file you need to modify.
 6. Add the following lines to `/opt/ros/<distro>/share/husky_gazebo/package.xml` if they are not there
 ```
   <exec_depend>gazebo_ros</exec_depend>